bakkenbaeck/iOS-handbook/STYLE_GUIDE.md

 ## Linting

 For code lint we use [SwiftLint](https://github.com/realm/SwiftLint).
-Documentation on the purpose and usage of all the rules can be found in that repo.

-Our current `.swiftlint.yml` file is available [here](.swiftlint.yml)
+Our current `.swiftlint.yml` file is available [here](default.swiftlint.yml).

+Most rules enabled there are for formatting purposes, but there are a few which warn about common issues like forgetting to call `super` in methods, or simple performance tweaks like using `.first(where:)` instead of `.filter { }.first { }`.

+Do not merge PRs which have SwiftLint warnings.

+To automate this process at PR time, you can use [Danger](http://danger.systems/ruby/) and the `Danger-Swiftlint` plugin in [Swift](https://github.com/ashfurrow/danger-swiftlint) or in [Ruby](https://github.com/ashfurrow/danger-ruby-swiftlint) to have a bot that automatically comments on code with violations.
+Instructions for setting up Danger and its associated bots are [here](http://danger.systems/guides/getting_started.html).

 ## Naming